-	Then add yoghurt, oil, eggs, bitter almond oil and stir thoroughly.
-I used olive oil.
-But you can use other oils, which are tasteless.
+Then you add yoghurt, oil, eggs, bitter almond oil and mix it thoroughly.
+I have olive oil used.
+However, other oils that are more tasteless are also possible.

 Cut the figs in about one centimeter thick slices.
 Sprinkle sugar on the bottom of the cake pan and spread the figs closely on the bottom of the cake pan.
 Then pour the dough over it and smooth it out.

 Bake the fig cake for thirty to forty minutes at 180 ° C (XNUMX ° F) in a preheated oven.
 The baking time depends on the size of your measuring cup and the size of the cake pan.